rl-institut/digiplan/README.md

 The layer and a related switch should now be visible on map and on the detail panel.

+# Testing

+We encourage all to build application tests.
+As best practice, this should be done immediately after documentation of the application being built, before starting on any coding.

+## Pytest
+This project uses the Pytest, a framework for easily building simple and scalable tests.
+After you have set up to develop locally, run the following commands to make sure the testing environment is ready:
+`pytest`

+You will get a readout of the users app that has already been set up with tests.
+If you do not want to run the pytest on the entire project, you can target a particular app by typing in its location:

+`pytest <path-to-app-in-project/app>`

+If you set up your project to develop locally with docker, run the following command:

+`docker-compose -f local.yml run --rm django pytest`

+Targeting particular apps for testing in docker follows a similar pattern as previously shown above.

+## Coverage

+You should build your tests to provide the highest level of code coverage.
+You can run the pytest with code coverage by typing in the following command:

+`coverage run -m pytest`

+Once the tests are complete, in order to see the code coverage, run the following command:

+`coverage report`

+If you're running the project locally with Docker, use these commands instead:

+`docker-compose -f local.yml run --rm django coverage run -m pytest` `docker-compose -f local.yml run --rm django coverage report`

+Note

+At the root of the project folder, you will find the pytest.ini file.
+You can use this to customize the pytest to your liking.

+There is also the .coveragerc.
+This is the configuration file for the coverage tool.

 # Useful commands

 Example to only load specific data: